Agent Skill

 5. _btc, _jpy, _ns, _us, _ms, _s

-_size is NOT stripped (pass through).
+_size, _bcp47, _utc_offset, _rfc3339_date, and _rfc3339_time are NOT stripped (pass through).
 If two keys collide after stripping, both revert to original key AND raw value (no formatting).
+Redaction runs before collision handling, so fallback never restores a secret.

 Value formatting (YAML and Plain)